-Last updated: January 6, 2021
+Last updated: October 1, 2021

 Born in Seoul and lived in three different countries for a long period of time, I identify myself as a global citizen.
 I am fluent in English, Japanese, and Korean.
 My love for communication with others encouraged me to learn the American Sign Language (ASL) and a little bit about the deaf world.
-I live with Kevin (my beloved husband) in suburban Philadelphia.
+I currently live with Kevin (my beloved husband) in suburban Philadelphia.